 The red grape variety (also pepper Cabernet) comes from California However, some legendary narratives and ambiguities are entwined around the origin.
 The question arises whether it is an independent variety at all.
-The original vine was allegedly discovered and selected in the 1880s by William Pfeffer, who immigrated from Germany in 1850 in the Santa Clara Valley, California.
+The original vine was allegedly discovered and selected in the 1880s from 1850 immigrated from Germany William pepper in California's Santa Clara Valley and selected.
 One suspected a cross between Cabernet Sauvignon x unknown partner.
-However, the stock was by the phylloxera destroyed.
-Pepper claimed a better version than seedling bred and this on a stable document transplanted and propagated.
+However, the stock was replaced by the phylloxera destroyed.
+Pepper claimed a better version than that seedling bred and this on a stable document transplanted and propagated.
 It was no longer the original vine.

 Another hypothesis is the French variety Trousseau Noir or around a cross between Cabernet Sauvignon x Troussau Noir.
 This has not yet been confirmed by DNA analysis (which raises the question of which of the many specimens of this vine should be examined).
 There are indeed some plantings with varieties of this name, including in the Cienega Valley in San Benito County, in the Napa Valley and also in Arizona, Produced by the vineyard DeRose Vineyards (Cieniega Valley) varietal as Cabernet pepper rather bright red wine is characterized by a spicy-peppery and tannin-rich flavor.